-Since you have learned many things about Malaysia and the Malay language, let’s dive deeper into the Malaysian culture and learn more about the Malaysian flag.
-It is the perfect occasion to learn about the flag of Malaysia and its history since the Independence of Malaysia is by the end of this month- August.
+Since you have learned many things about Malaysia and the Malay language, let’s dive deeper into Malaysian culture and learn more about the Malaysian flag.
+It is the perfect occasion to learn about the flag of Malaysia and its history since its Independence of Malaysia is by the end of this month- August.

 After World War II in 1946, The Malayan Union came to be when the British decided to put the Malay peninsula under a single government.
 However, the Union (which consisted of the Malay state, the straight settlements of Penang, and Malacca) did not last long due to opposition.
 Thus the Federation of Malaya was born in 1948.

 The Malayan Union had its own flag.
 However, after the Federation of Malaya took over, a flag design competition was held to choose the perfect flag for the Federation in 1947.
 After receiving designs, three designs were presented to the public, and a public poll was held by The Malay Mail for the public to comment on and choose from.
 The third design was chosen out of all the designs sent by 373 participants.

 The Flag Of The Federation

 The third design was designed by Mohamed Hamzah, a 29-year-old architect.
 The flag’s design has 11 blue and white horizontal stripes, a red canton on the top-left side, and inside, it contains a crescent moon and a five-pointed star, both white in color.